 NATIONAL TARTAN DAY

-National Tartan Day honors all the Scottish heritage that flows through this nation.
-From its earliest beginnings, Americans with Scottish ancestry endeavored for that freedom as much as any American.
+From its early beginnings, Americans with Scottish ancestry endeavored for freedom as much as any American.
 It was in their blood.

-It might be surprising to know that of the 13 governors in the newly established United States; nine were Scots.
+Surprisingly, 9 of the 13 governors in the newly established United States were Scots.
 There are 56 signatures on the Declaration of Independence.
 Some scholars suggest nearly a third of those signers were of Scottish descent.

 Those with Tartan blood were and are independent and resourceful.
 They are prolific inventors and writers.
-They are talented musicians and artist, experienced leaders and scholars.
+They are talented musicians and artists, experienced leaders, and scholars.
 In the United States today, over 11 million Americans claim Scottish or Scotch-Irish roots.
 That makes them the 8th largest ethnic group in the United States.

-On March 20, 1998, the United States Senate passed Resolution 155 that designated April 6th of each year as National Tartan Day to recognize Scottish Americans and their achievements and contributions to the United States.
-On March 9, 2005, the House passed Resolution 41 and by Presidential Proclamation, it was signed by President George W. Bush on April 4, 2008.
+On March 20, 1998, the United States Senate passed Resolution 155, designating April 6th of each year as National Tartan Day.
+The day recognizes Scottish Americans and their achievements and contributions to the United States.
+The House passed Resolution 41 on March 9, 2005, and George W. Bush signed the Presidential Proclamation on April 4, 2008.